inzombiak/MinkowskiSum/README.md

 Note 2: I had a lot of difficulty understanding the paper by Baram, mostly what the collision/intersection tests are for (probably because M-sum is for collision detection itself so seems odd to use another collision detection method to build somethign thats used for collision detection).
 I've managed to get this program to work for a lot of cases, but there are still bugs.
 I'll come back to it later and try to fix them.
+Also, I left commented code in there in case changes cause bugs.

 I'll probably add buttons later, but until then